GitauHarrison/notes/api_flask/07_api_testing_postman.md

 ![Create user through endpoint](/images/apis_in_flask/create_user_through_endpoint.png)

-You will notice that a new entity has been created for you.
+You will notice that a new entity will be created for you.
 Postman provides us with a pretty printed output of the 201 Created response.

 ### Generating Tokens